What Really Burns Out Employees

 What happened?
 On the days employees were on call, cortisol (that little chemical that responds to stress) rose; moods sank – enough to ruin their nights and the next mornings.
 People didn’t even have to actually get any calls to feel the pain.
 It was enough just to be on guard.
 Picture the dad trying to corral his kids while keeping one eye on the phone.

 And that was just a few days.
-Multiply that by five days a week, 52 weeks a year, then add in weekends (in case you haven’t heard, Sunday is the new Monday) and you have the reason why burnout (something the World Health Organization recently listed as a “workplace phenomenon”) is costing organizations billions in healthcare costs every year.
+Multiply that by five days a week, 52 weeks a year, then add in weekends and you have the reason why pre-pandemic, burnout was already costing employers billions in healthcare.
 True leisure time, wrote the scientists, cannot include time spent on call for work.

-That begs the question – what do we do to get our people off the treadmill?
+That begs the question; at a time when work is always open, what do we do to get our people off the treadmill?

-For starters, lay the ground rules: If you don’t expect people to be tethered to their phones, say so.
+For starters, lay the ground rules: If you don’t expect people to be tethered to their desktops, say so.
 The relief will be palpable.

 Don’t send emails at night: Sure, it sounds captain obvious.
 But change starts from the top.
 If you as a manager don’t want your people answering emails at night…don’t send them.
 Even emails that say, “Do not respond tonight.”
 People will feel compelled to answer anyway.
 Instead, schedule important emails you don’t want to forget for morning.